paolojulian/git-branch-updater/README.md

 3. Updates the branches (if there is a remote branch)
 4. Merge dependent branches depending on the placement of the args, e.g. main -> dev -> others
 5. Returns to the current branch the user is in before running the command

+## Future Plans
+- Be able to merge/rebase or fix conflicts
+- Integrate in VSCode